Content Security Policy (CSP) Guide: From Permissive to Strict Without Breaking the App

 Phase 1: Report-Only Mode (Safe Discovery)

-This mode allows you to identify what your policy would block without actually blocking it.
-The browser will execute everything but send violation reports to a specified endpoint.
+Report-only mode lets you see what your policy would block without actually blocking it.
+The browser still executes everything, but it sends violation reports to whatever endpoint you tell it to.

 # Nginx Example: Start with a Report-Only header